Luis Miró

 Luis Miró Doñate (3 March 1913 – 15 September 1991) was a Spanish football player and coach.
-As a player Miró played for FC Barcelona.
+As a player Miró played for FC Barcelona as a goalkeeper.

 He then coached several teams in Spain, such as Sabadell, Valencia CF, Sevilla FC and former club FC Barcelona.
 He had then short spells abroad with Olympique de Marseille and A.S.
 Roma, before coming back in Spain with CD Málaga.